Hoseafavour123/ViScrape/README.md

 ## 🌟 Features

-Here are some of the most impressive features:
+Here are some of the features:

 1. **Visual Workflow Builder** – Create scraping pipelines with drag-and-drop nodes, edges, and live validation.
 2. **Rich Task Library** – Includes tasks like *Extract Text*, *Click Element*, *Wait for Element*, *Fill Input*, *Navigate to URL*, *Scroll to Element*, *Deliver via Webhook*, and more.